ten-protocol/ten-whitepaper/fees-rewards.md

 ## Rewards for L2 nodes

 The Obscuro protocol rewards both Validators and Aggregators that actively monitor the network via a lottery.
 The lottery randomly rewards active nodes each round with an OBX reward for participating.
-Nodes prove they&#39;re alive by claiming their reward within the subsequent few blocks; else, the reward is burned.
+Nodes prove they are alive by claiming their reward within the subsequent few blocks; else, the reward is burned.
 The reward in each rollup is calculated to cover the operational costs of active nodes.

 Aggregator nodes have an additional reward mechanism that pays out rewards in OBX when they successfully win the right to validate and publish a rollup.
 This reward covers at least the L1 gas costs incurred.